On this page you'll find some tips for dealing with some common issues experienced by students in groups.

 - Address the issue of contributions with the whole class, when first you introduce the idea of group work.
 For example, ask the class to come up with a range of strategies that might be useful for dealing with situations where students are not pulling their weight in groups.
 Perhaps they could put a list of ideas on a whiteboard, and you could add a few suggestions of your own.
-This gets the issue out in the open.
-This type of open brainstorming can also be used to help students deal with dominant group members or other common issues in groups.
+This type of brainstorming gets the issue out in the open and can also be used to help students deal with dominant group members or other common group issues.

 - A major concern students have about group work is that group assessment may not fairly assess individual contributions.
 For ideas on how assessment can be structured to address student concerns see the page Assessing Group Work.

 Students don’t see the relevance of group work and feel that the objectives aren’t clear

 - Spend some time in class setting up a context for group work.
 Students may not have a clear understanding of how the skills of group work are relevant to, and valued in, their chosen discipline area.
 You might like the whole group to brainstorm why group work is important in the field of study, or ask students to discuss ideas in small groups and report back to the whole class for further discussion.
 Consult this checklist for setting a context for group work.